 Best Apples to Use for Turnovers

-The best baking apples can hold their shape, and have a nuanced flavor and a slight tartness to break up the sweetness of the added and natural sugar.
+The best baking apples can hold their shape and have a nuanced flavor and a slight tartness to balance the sweetness of added and natural sugar.
 Using a combination of apples is helpful because it introduces a few different types of flavors and textures to the pie.

 - Cortland